chef/automate/components/docs-chef-io/content/automate/ha_cert_selfsign.md

 6. To apply the generated certificates, execute the following command:

 - `./scripts/credentials set ssl --oser-ssl`
 - `./scripts/credentials set ssl --pg-ssl`

 A confirmation message appears once the certificates are applied successfully, as shown below:

 {{< figure src="/images/automate/ha_self_sign_certificate.png" alt="Certification Creation using openssl utility">}}

 7. Navigate to the Chef Automate and Chef Server instances and check the Chef Service health status.
-If the service is down or critical, wait for three to four minutes for the instances to be up.
+If the service is down or critical, wait three to four minutes for the instances to be up.